pypa/packaging.python.org/source/specifications/entry-points.rst

   provides.
 For instance, the group ``console_scripts`` is for entry points referring to functions which can be used as a command, while ``pygments.styles`` is the group for classes defining pygments styles.
   The consumer typically defines the expected interface.
+To avoid clashes, consumers defining a new group should use names starting with a PyPI name owned by the consumer project, followed by ``.``.

 - The **name** identifies this entry point within its group.
 The precise meaning of this is up to the consumer.
 For console scripts, the name of the entry point